Skip to main content

 Teaching Rationale And Relationship

-This project requires the student not only to adapt the factual, conceptual and procedural knowledge acquired from a wide range of modules to a specific problem but also to enhance their strategic knowledge by undertaking a project in which he/she is wholly responsible.
+The project enables the student to adapt the factual, conceptual, and procedural knowledge acquired from a wide range of modules undertaken to a specific problem, and it also enhances their strategic knowledge by undertaking a project for which they are wholly responsible.

 Consequently, it will require the student to demonstrate a wide range of skills

-core skills - ability to plan and organise the work, together with exercising problem-solving skills, also demonstrate numeracy and computer literacy skills, finally submit a written report on the design
+Core skills – the ability to plan and organise the work, together with exercising problem-solving skills.
+Numeracy and computer literacy skills will be demonstrated, along with their ability to create and submit a technical written report on the design

-cognitive skills - ability the analyse the results and present them in a coherent manner.
+Cognitive skills – the ability the analyse the results and present them in a coherent manner.

 Assessment Methods